 An attorney can also prove vital when dealing with complicated insurance issues that often arise in motorcycle accident cases.
 Insurance companies are notorious for contesting motorcycle accident injury claims.
 This is especially true when the crash was a single-vehicle accident.
 An attorney can fight on your behalf throughout the negotiation process and maximize the settlement offer you receive from the insurance company.

 Contact a Princeton NJ Motorcycle Accident Injury Attorney for a Free Consultation

 Have you been in a motorcycle accident?
 Do you know someone who was?
 The motorcycle accident attorneys at Cohen & Riechelson will guide you through the complex legal process and fight to get you compensated for your injuries.
 We have litigated many personal injury suits and have successfully provided our clients with the monetary award they need to get back on their feet.

 Our attorneys are skilled investigators, and we can put your case together by gathering all of the evidence and incorporating the assistance of expert witnesses who will build a solid personal injury case involving a motorcycle collision.
 Our lawyers know that your lost wages and pain and suffering should be compensated.
 Additionally, we do not charge any legal fees until you win your motorcycle accident claim.

-Call us today to discuss your case over the phone, or email us to schedule a free consultation at our Trenton or Pennington offices.
+Call us today to discuss your case over the phone, or email us to schedule a free consultation at our Hamilton or Pennington offices.